Tstrebe2/cmv-commitee-rec-nlp/README.md

 This repo holds the artifacts from VA Data Analytics Service (DAS) NLP solution for the Center for Minority Veterans council recommendations problem.

 The cluster-solution folder contains code developed by Lexi Li (Xin.Li@va.gov) and the summarization-topic-modeling-similarity-solution containse code created by Abir Chakraborty (Abir.Charkraborty@va.gov).

+The code has been extended by members of the Innovet team working in conjunction with the NAII.